 10. Data Analysis

 The business world is becoming more digital every day, making data analysis an extremely valuable skill to have on your resume.
-Many large and small organizations are looking for people who can analyze and extrapolate information from raw data, such as website visitor traffic and sales conversion rates.
+Many organizations are looking for people who can analyze and extrapolate information from raw data, such as website visitor traffic and sales conversion rates.

 12. Emotional Intelligence and Maturity

-Maturity shows you have emotional intelligence and can productively handle your emotions, particularly during a difficult situation.
-This can also encompass helping others deal with their emotions in a productive manner.
+Maturity demonstrates your emotional intelligence and ability to handle emotions with composure and professionalism, particularly during difficult situations.
+It also involves helping others deal with their emotions constructively, creating a supportive environment.

 13. Foreign Languages

 Speaking multiple languages is a sought-after skill in many industries.
 Since most people in North America are monolingual, bilingual and multilingual candidates have a real advantage.
-They are needed for everything from translators to negotiating international business contracts and even government treaties.
+They play a crucial role in various areas, from translating languages to negotiating international business contracts and government treaties.

 14. Interpersonal Skills